michmash2010/readme-generator/Sample/README.md

   ## Description

-  This app generates a professional-quality README file after collecting a few responses from the user via the inquirer package and node.js.
+  This app generates a professional-quality README file after collecting a few responses from the user.

   ## Table of Contents